nathanbumpus/Trinity-2.8.4-Marconi/Lobster_Scripts.md

 samtools view -@16 -Sb \
 -o /home/nbumpus/lobster/assembly_quality/PMN1_dove.bowtie2.bam
 ```
-<p>If we want to view the alignments in IGV we can use the following script to create the necessary coordinate sorted bam files and indices.</p>
+<p><a id="igv"></a>If we want to view the alignments in IGV we can use the following script to create the necessary coordinate sorted bam files and indices.</p>

 ```
 #!/bin/bash -l